akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise0.md

 In this exercise, you will log into the **Azure Portal** using your Azure credentials and you will verify the type of role you are assigned in this Subscription.

 1. Click on Environment Details Tab on this Page to view your Azure Lab credentials details.
-Use these deatils to login into the Azure portal.
+Use these details to login into the Azure portal.

    ![](images/azurelogincredentials.png)